Posted in:

 Opening an ISA is simple.
 All you need to do is follow the six easy steps below:

-5. Add money to your account– Add money to your ISA by a lump-sum, by setting up a direct debit, or transferring an old ISA
+5. Add money to your account – Add money to your ISA by a lump-sum payment, setting up a direct debit transfer, or transferring an old ISA

 Here’s a simple checklist if you’re unsure whether it’s time to move your ISA.